kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/05 - Birth rates, bad times, and the future of humanity/05 - Birth rates, bad times, and the future of humanity.md

 This is genuinely the first time that we have had our population drop because of a reason that seems natural, or… not weird.
 Every other time, it was because of war (Post WW2) or a disease (Influenza) or something that could occur suddenly and go away just as quick.

 Poverty is not one of those.

-## Is this decline irreversible?
+## Is This Decline Irreversible?

 Probably not, we’ve had huge population drops before and still recovered.
 But I feel like it’s different right now since fertility rates are also down, but it’s still above 2.1.
 We should be considering that fertility rates are also decreasing — but i don’t think that should really matter.

-## Should we want it to?
+## Should We want it To?

 I think we shouldn’t.
 Killing already existing people on purpose is “immoral”, so preventing new ones from being born is the sole thing that will solve this supply and demand crisis that we have in this world right now.

 We have already overpopulated this world, unless someone has a plan to give everyone money (step 1) and send half the world to another planet or find a way to get more land on earth (step 2), the only way to have a stable economy is to reduce the population.